zamazan4ik/awesome-pgo/README.md

 ## Where PGO did not help (according to my tests)

-* Catboost - I think this is due to highly math-oriented nature of this.
-I did a test on `fit` and `calc` modes (trainig and evaluation, respectively).
+* [Catboost](https://catboost.ai/) - I think this is due to highly math-oriented nature of this.
+I did a test on `fit` and `calc` modes (trainig and evaluation, respectively) on `epsilon` dataset.
 In `calc` mode PGO for some reason made things even worse.
+Maybe, PGO could help in other modes but I didn't test it (yet).

 ## TODO